msrimal/CSEN160-Project/GRADLE_BUILD_INSTRUCTIONS.md

-# How to Build the Virus Defense Project
+# How to Build the HeartAttack Project

 ## Option 1: Using Gradle Wrapper (Recommended)